IT Leadership Programme

 Science led.
 IT driven.

-Operating in over 100 countries and employing around 50,000 people, AstraZeneca invested over $5.6 billion in research and development in 2015.
-Innovation is our focus, and IT is at the heart of every project.
+Operating in over 100 countries and employing over 59,000 people, AstraZeneca is investing billions in research and development.
+Developing life-changing medicines is our purpose and IT are at the heart of us achieving that!

 About the programme